CalciumBanana/305c_hw6/README.md

-This is HW solution to 305c HW6. \n
+This is HW solution to 305c HW6.

-See model_fixed.py for code.\n
+See model_fixed.py for code.

 See bugs.pdf for bug explanations.